170429/curriculumvitae/README.md

 Click on <https://170429.github.io/curriculumvitae/> to see what my résumé looks like when published!

+(make sure to check out my name on the page for a surprise!:))

 ## Course requirements

 Please check the latest requirements for the résumé [in the PRJ4 Guide](https://buas-media-interactive.github.io/prj4-guide/checklist-individual.html)